 Contact: Mary Dinger, Associate Dean for Student Affairs1

 The Alumni Engagement Committee is made up of representatives from all three campuses of the ColoradoSPH and works to inform alumni events, engagement programming in collaboration with the Office of Student Affairs, Career Services, Practice-Based Learning, and the Center for Public Health Practice and its Rocky Mountain Public Health Training Center.

 Chair: Tonya Ewers

 , Director of Communications & Alumni Relations

-Meetings: Last Thursday of every month from 9 - 10 a.m. in the Dean's Conference Room
+Meetings: Last Thursday of every month from 9 - 10 a.m. via Zoom or in the ColoradoSPH Teleconference Room

 The Appointments, Promotions and Tenure Committee shall be responsible for: reviewing nominations for appointment, reappointment, promotion or Tenure at the Professor, Associate Professor and Assistant Professor ranks; for making recommendations to the Dean to support or reject such nominations; for establishing and coordinating the work of the Tenure Review Committee; for reviewing and updating the Appointments, Promotion and Tenure policies and criteria; and for assuring compliance with policies and procedures of the collaborating Universities.
 The committee will be broadly representative of the constituencies affected by the Committee's work, as defined in the Committee Policies and Procedures.
 (Colorado School of Public Health Bylaws)